undiffagents/uagent/README.md

 Git Logistics:

-Develop is the main branch from which we'll be working.
-This is where all the features/modules everyone is working on will be integrated to create the full UA.
+Develop is the main branch from which we'll be working, where all the features/modules will be integrated to create the full UA.
 Each individual feature will be worked on it's own branch.

-We will need to set standards for how often each feature branch must pull from develop (to make sure features aren't be worked on from very old forks)
+When a feature is ready to be merged into develop, submit a pull (merge) request on github.

 Master will be the 'release' branch -- representing bigger, stables changes across develop